vczh-libraries/Document/Cpp.md

           - [ ] `Ast_Evaluate_TypeToTsys.cpp`.
           - [ ] `Ast_Resolving_Adl.cpp`: Remove `SearchBaseTypeAdlClassesAndNamespacesVisitor`, calculate ADL from `ITsys*` instead of `Ptr<Type>`.
           - [ ] Create helper functions to determine, to remove the spreading of `AST->resolving` usages.
-            - [ ] If an AST node refers to a namespace.
             - [ ] Get `patternSymbol` and `pattern` (optional) from an AST node.
             - [ ] Test if the only symbol in `resolvedSymbols` has a certain kind.
         - [ ] `Symbol_Resolve.cpp` functions also return `List<{ITsys*, Symbol*}>`.